tlorgeree/game-maker-interpreter-capstone/README.md

 # Purpose
 This project was a college capstone requirement.
 Here, I used GameMaker to create a small application where the user can code within game to pathfind with the mouse through the maze.
+I misspelled Capstone in the GM file but that's a feature now, not a bug.

 ## Interpreter: Capabilities